NavidRajabi/coco-caption-py3/README.md

-Microsoft COCO Caption Evaluation
+Microsoft COCO Caption Evaluation (Python 3)
 ===================

 Evaluation codes for MS COCO caption generation.
+The origninal code is based on Python 2.7, and this code is changed specifically for Python 3.

 ## Requirements ##
 - java 1.8.0
-- python 2.7
+- python 3.6

 ## Files ##
 ./